pivotal/docs-tap/install-general.md

 To perform a clean installation of the Tanzu CLI plug-ins:

-1. If it hasn't been done already, set env var `TANZU_CLI_NO_INIT` to `true` to assure the local downloaded plug-ins are installed:
+1. If it hasn't been done already, set env var `TANZU_CLI_NO_INIT` to `true` to assure the locally downloaded plug-ins are installed:

      ```
      export TANZU_CLI_NO_INIT=true